hbc/NGS_Data_Analysis_Course/lessons/01_the_filesystem.md

 Today we're going to go through how to access Unix/Linux and some of the basic shell commands.

-> As a reminder, the shell is the "interpreter" that helps us interact with the computer using commands.
+> As a reminder, the shell is the "interpreter" that helps us interact with the computer using human-readable commands.

 ## Setting up